Doublevil/scbspeedrun/levels/all_lvl/FS/FS2.md

   **Notes**
   - This uses the multicart ending onigiri tech.
 See the onigiri techs page for more info.
   - This is a minor optimization over getting one at a time.
 It's recommended to go for each onigiri separately instead.
+See the separate onigiri strats in the "All strats" section of the guide.
 </details>